 “This comes in light of minister John Barilaro’s own admission in budget estimates that the government would not rule out selling off TAFE campuses.”

 “The Baird government is taking an axe to local TAFE campuses and members of parliament are in hiding,” she said.

 “Questions remain unanswered about the Loftus campus, which is potentially being closed as a part of Mike Baird’s ruthless privatisation agenda.”

 Mr Evans told Parliament, “This is Labor scaremongering at its finest”.

-“I apologise for not responding, but the invitation was overlooked due to an issue in my office”.
+He apologised for not responding to the invitation, saying it was “overlooked, due to an issue in my office”.